solids4foam/solids4foam/tutorials/solids/elastoplasticity/cylinderExpansion/README.md

 ## Tutorial Aims

-- Check solver accuracy using the available analytical solution for large-strain plasticity;
+- Check solver accuracy for large-strain elastoplasticity using an available analytical solution.

 ---

 ## Case Overview

-In this case, a thick-walled cylinder with an inner radius $$r_i$$ of $$10$$ mm and an outer radius $$r_o$$ of $$20$$ mm is subjected to internal expansion; see Figure 1.
-The mechanical properties, shown in Table 1, are chosen to approximate rigid plastic behaviour, allowing comparison with the exact analytical solution.
+In this case, which has been analysed in Cardiff et al. [1], a thick-walled cylinder with an inner radius $$r_i$$ of $$10$$ mm and an outer radius $$r_o$$ of $$20$$ mm is subjected to internal expansion (Figure 1).
+The mechanical properties (Table 1) are chosen to approximate rigid plastic behaviour, allowing comparison with an analytical solution.
 The inner radius is displaced by $$75$$ mm in the radial direction, driving the inner cylinder radius to a final value of $$85$$ mm.
 A zero traction condition is applied to the outer cylinder boundary.
 Inertial and body forces are neglected, and the problem is solved using a 1-D axisymmetric mesh consisting of $$10$$ CVs in the radial direction.

 <div style="text-align: center;">
   <img src="./images/cylinderExpansion-geometry.png" alt="Image" width="400">